-There are an increasing number of publications describing social initiatives (e.g. pioneering social enterprises in Bangladesh (Yunus 2011) or activities of Ashoka leaders (Bornstein, 2011)), as well as reports.
+There are an increasing number of publications describing social initiatives (e.g., pioneering social enterprises in Bangladesh [Yunus 2011] or activities of Ashoka leaders [Bornstein, 2011]), as well as reports.
 One of the examples of statistical research is an examination of social entrepreneurship in 49 countries based on the Global Entrepreneurship Monitor methodology.
-The results of this research show that in widely defined social entrepreneurship there is a significant part of the population involved: 4.1% of the population in Belgium, 7.5% in Finland, 3.1% in France, 3.3% in Italy, 5.4% in Slovenia and 5.7% in the United Kingdom (Terjesen et al., 2011).
-Other statistics show, that European social enterprises operate within a wide range of areas, including work integration of disadvantaged groups and social services of general interest (long-term care for the elderly and for people with disabilities; early education and childcare; employment and training services; social housing; social integration of disadvantaged such as ex-offenders, migrants, drug addicts, etc.; and health care and medical services) (European Commission, 2014, p.
+The results of this research show that in widely defined social entrepreneurship there is a significant part of the population involved: 4.1% of the population in Belgium, 7.5% in Finland, 3.1% in France, 3.3% in Italy, 5.4% in Slovenia, and 5.7% in the United Kingdom (Terjesen et al., 2011).
+Other statistics show that European social enterprises operate within a wide range of areas, including work integration of disadvantaged groups and social services of general interest (long-term care for the elderly and for people with disabilities, early education and childcare, employment and training services, social housing, social integration of disadvantaged such as ex-offenders, migrants, drug addicts, etc., and health care and medical services) (European Commission, 2014, p.
 2).

 Applying Entrepreneurial Orientation to Social Entrepreneurship

-Scholars researching non-profit organisation compare them and their management practices with their business counterparts.
-Austin, Stevenson, and Wei-Skillern suggest focussing on the following variables to conduct the comparative analysis: (Austin et al., 2006, p.
+Scholars researching non-profit organisations compare them and their management practices with their business counterparts.
+Austin, Stevenson, and Wei-Skillern suggest focussing on the following variables to conduct the comparative analysis (Austin et al., 2006, p.
 3-4):

-market failure, when those needing the services are not able to pay for them, which is perceived as a problem by the commercial entrepreneurs and an opportunity by social ones,
+market failure, when those needing the services are not able to pay for them, which is perceived as a problem by the commercial entrepreneurs and an opportunity by social ones

-mission, which is focused on creating social value in the case of social entrepreneurship, and on creating profitable operations resulting in private gain in the case of commercial entrepreneurship,
+mission, which is focused on creating social value in the case of social entrepreneurship and on creating profitable operations resulting in private gain in the case of commercial entrepreneurship

-resource mobilisation, both financial (which are acquired from different sources) and human (staff in non-profit organisations is often not compensated as competitively as in commercial enterprises),
+resource mobilisation, both financial (which are acquired from different sources) and human (staff in non-profit organisations is often not compensated as competitively as in commercial enterprises)

-performance measurement, which relies on relatively tangible and quantifiable measures of performance such as financial indicators, market share, customer satisfaction, and quality in the case of commercial organisations and a much more challenging measurement of social impact, which will remain a fundamental differentiator, complicating accountability and stakeholder relations.
+performance measurement, which relies on relatively tangible and quantifiable measures of performance, such as financial indicators, market share, customer satisfaction, and quality in the case of commercial organisations and a much more challenging measurement of social impact, which will remain a fundamental differentiator, complicating accountability, and stakeholder relations

-Lumpkin, Moss, Gras, Kato and Amezcua analysed entrepreneurial processes within social contexts and the antecedents and outcomes that make social entrepreneurship unique.
-They pointed to the presence of a social mission and/or motivation to pursue a social purpose, multiple stakeholders linked to the purpose or mission and a perspective that opportunity identification processes may be different when directed toward social problems (Lumpkin et al., 2013, p.
+Lumpkin, Moss, Gras, Kato, and Amezcua analysed entrepreneurial processes within social contexts and the antecedents and outcomes that make social entrepreneurship unique.
+They pointed to the presence of a social mission and/or motivation to pursue a social purpose, multiple stakeholders linked to the purpose or mission, and a perspective that opportunity-identification processes may be different when directed toward social problems (Lumpkin et al., 2013, p.
 763).
 They stated that many entrepreneurial processes are changed very little in the presence of antecedents and outcomes that are related to social context.
-However, these processes are likely to be challenged by the presence of multiple stakeholders, and how autonomy and competitive aggressiveness function in a social context (Lumpkin et al., 2013, p.
+However, these processes are likely to be challenged by the presence of multiple stakeholders and how autonomy and competitive aggressiveness function in a social context (Lumpkin et al., 2013, p.
 780).
-This is in line with Żur’s conclusion that “non‐financial performance outcomes have not been addressed enough” and suggests spreading the research across different entrepreneurship contexts such as social and non-profit, and adjusting the relevant scales and measures (Żur, 2015, p.
+This is in line with Żur’s conclusion that “non‐financial performance outcomes have not been addressed enough” and suggests spreading the research across different entrepreneurship contexts (such as social and non-profit) and adjusting the relevant scales and measures (Żur, 2015, p.
 22).